remotion-dev/remotion/packages/docs/docs/player.md

 A boolean property defining whether you can play, pause or resume the video with a single click into the player.
 Default true.

+### `doubleClickToFullscreen`

+_optional_

+A boolean property defining whether you can go fullscreen and exit fullscreen in the video with double click into the player.
+Default true.

 ### `style`

 _optional_